wp-plugins/maintenance-mode-notify/readme.txt

 == Upgrade Notice ==
+= 2.0 =
+Change the positioning, make it blink!
 = 1.0 =
 This is the very first version of the plugin.
 More to follow!.

 == Screenshots ==
 1. This is a preview of how the maintenance note looks in the page
+2. After activating the plugin, you'll see the Maintenance Mode Notify settings page link in the admin menu
-2. Just change the message or set to 0(zero) to disable
+3. Just change the message or set to 0(zero) to disable.
+Pick a look, make it blink!